evgenyb/evgenyb.github.io/_posts/2020-05-28-use-scripts-in-arm-templates.md

 ![pic](/images/2020-05-28-resources.png)

-* Container instances - that's where your scripts will be executed
+* Container instances - that's where your script will be executed
 * Storage account - that's where your script will be stored at File shares and used by container instance

 Here is a quote from the [documentation](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/deployment-script-template?tabs=CLI#clean-up-deployment-script-resources)